Flexible Vertical Federated Learning with Heterogeneous Parties: Introduction

-Additionally, the majority of convergence analysis of VFL algorithms are limited to the case where all parties optimize using standard SGD~\cite{liu2019communication,chen2020vafl,FDML}.
-In practice, it is common for parties to apply different tools to train local feature extractors.
-For example, parties may use local momentum~\cite{Vincent_Poor2021}, where the gradient history from the start of a set of local iterations is aggregated and applied to each local model update.
-VFL algorithms that use some of the more common optimizers have been proposed~\cite{mugunthan2021MultiVFL, yang2021model, gu2021privacy}, but they require that all parties apply the same local optimizer for training.
-There is currently no existing analysis in VFL algorithms that generalizes for heterogeneous local optimizers.
-Despite VFL having significant recent interest~\cite{ yang2019parallel, pyvertical, yang2021model,DBLP:conf/icarcv/LiCWP20, DBLP:journals/corr/abs-2001-11154, 9415026,FedMVT,liu2019communication, chen2020vafl,hardy2017private, FDML, gu2021privacy, verticalAutoencoders}, there are several open questions that remain.
-In this work, we seek to answer the following. \textit{Is there a method of synchronous VFL that can be flexible to the inherently asynchronous nature of distributed parties?} \textit{Can we analyze the effect of heterogeneous party local optimizers in a VFL setting?} And finally, \textit{can we generalize the analysis to gain insight into the effect of commonly used local optimizers on VFL convergence?}
+In this work, we consider a heterogeneous VFL setting where parties have different, time-varying, operating rates and different local optimizers.
+We seek to answer the following questions. \textit{Is there a method of VFL that can be flexible to the inherently asynchronous nature of distributed parties?} \textit{Can we analyze the effect of heterogeneous party local optimizers in a VFL setting?} And finally, \textit{can we generalize the analysis to gain insight into the effect of commonly used local optimizers on VFL convergence?}

-To answer these questions, we propose Flexible Vertical Federated Learning (Flex-VFL).
-Flex-VFL is a communication-efficient distributed learning algorithm for vertically partitioned data that is robust to heterogeneous party operating speeds, lets parties utilize different local feature extractors and optimizers, and supports a variety of common local optimizers.
-In Flex-VFL, rather than the server waiting for all parties to complete a given number of local iterations, the parties complete as many iterations as possible within a specified timeout.
+To address these questions, we propose Flexible Vertical Federated Learning (Flex-VFL).
+Flex-VFL is a communication-efficient distributed learning algorithm for vertically partitioned data that is robust to heterogeneous party operating speeds, lets parties utilize different local feature extractors and optimizers, and supports a variety of local optimizers.
+In Flex-VFL, rather than the server waiting for all parties to complete a given number of local iterations, each party completes as many iterations as possible within a specified timeout.
 The parties synchronize with the server after this set amount of time has passed.
-Our approach ensures that convergence is not slowed down by stragglers, while still utilizing updates from slower parties.
-Flex-VFL lets each party use a different local optimizer, allowing parties to tailor their optimizers for their local model.
+Our approach serves as a middle-ground between fully synchronous and asynchronous methods: training is not slowed down by stragglers, but parties still synchronize regularly to avoid training with stale information for long periods of time.
+Further, unlike previously proposed VFL algorithms, Flex-VFL allows parties to customize their local optimizers based on their local data and feature extractor architecture.